leonhards/star-wars-api/README.md

-# ReactJs Star Wars API
+# ReactJS Star Wars API

 Star Wars API (SWAPI) is the resources for Star Wars data.
 You can visit the web [here](https://www.swapi.co).